WaiperOK/Axios-DLS/docs/language/spec.md

 ## Scans and Scripts

 - Step names and artifact aliases share the same namespace.
-Authors should ensure that artifact names referenced in reports are unique.
-- The executor does not sandbox external tools.
-Scenarios **must** run on hardened hosts.
-- Timeouts and retries are currently absent; scripts requiring resilience should handle retries internally.
+Authors should ensure that artifact names referenced in reports are unique.\n- The executor does not sandbox external tools.
+Scenarios **must** run on hardened hosts.\n- Timeouts and retries are currently absent; scripts requiring resilience should handle retries internally.\n- The CLI planner validates builtin tools (e.g., map requires 	arget); diagnostics are emitted before execution.

+## Control Flow

+- `if <expr> { ... }` evaluates boolean expressions.
+Supported forms include literals (`true`/`false`), boolean variables, logical negation (`!expr`), and equality/inequality comparisons (`a == b`, `a != b`) between literals or variables. `else` and `else if <expr>` clauses are optional; only the matching branch executes.
+- `for <name> in <iterable> { ... }` iterates over arrays or single values. `<iterable>` accepts literals (e.g., `["a", "b"]`) or variables containing arrays or strings.
+Each iteration binds `<name>` to the current `LiteralValue`, executes the loop body, and restores any previously defined value for `<name>` after the loop completes.
+- Steps nested inside control-flow blocks behave identically to top-level directives: they may import modules, declare variables, or emit artifacts.
+Failures within a branch or iteration do not abort subsequent steps unless explicitly coded.

 ## Reports